nickshort474/GoChange/README.md

 The second option on the home screen is search, here the user is presented with a search box which will search the GoChange database for problems related to the search term.
 The user is also presented with a shiort list of recently added problems for them to look into.
-Once a problem is selected it can be followed so the user can track the problem and any solutions added provided.
+Once a problem is selected a user can choose to follow that problem, so they can track it and any solutions posted.

 <h2>Follow</h2>
 The third option on the home screen is follow.
 This lists all the problems created by the user and